 If you’re not sure what types of student loans you have, contact your loan servicer to find out.
 If you have an online account with your loan servicer, you can also check there to see whether the benefit was applied to your account.
 If you find that your student loan was excluded from the temporary benefits, you can still seek relief by contacting your loan servicer to apply for income-driven repayment or forbearance.

 The Education Department and its student loan servicers are working together to get the necessary information about coronavirus relief updates to qualifying borrowers.
 The Education Department posts details on its FAQ page to help borrowers understand how this extension will affect their loans.

 There are still some details that need to be finalized and shared with federal student loan borrowers, so stay tuned for updates from your student loan servicer.
-For example, the Education Department had previously confirmed that borrowers in an income-driven repayment plan will not have to recertify their income before Dec.
-31, noting that these borrowers will be notified individually of a new recertification date before it is time to recertify.
-In her announcement on Dec.
-4, DeVos did not address how the new extension of borrower relief may affect that.
+For example, the Education Department had previously confirmed that borrowers in an income-driven repayment plan would not have to recertify their income before Jan.
+31, noting that these borrowers would be notified individually of a new recertification date before it is time to recertify.
+The Biden administration has not yet addressed how the latest extension of borrower relief may affect that.

 To ensure that you get the latest updates, make sure that the address and contact information on file with your student loan servicer is up to date.
 You can call your servicer or log in to the payment portal to check.